Unil-SGC/geocomputing-coffee/1-git-demo/README.md

 The final step is to run the `bench_gpu.jl` code and verify the memory copy throughput of the Nvidia A100 GPU.

+> :warning: Currently GPUs in the interactive partition are shared and one has only access to half a GPU, i.e., one will also only get half of the peak perf ([see here](https://wiki.unil.ch/ci/books/high-performance-computing-hpc/page/curnagl#bkmrk-note-on-gpus-in-the-)).

 > :bulb: Obviously many things may possibly go wrong in setting this up.
-If you hit any issue, just reach out.
+If you hit any issue, just reach out, or even better, open a Pull Request on GitHub suggesting a fix.